blakemulnix/blakemulnix-io/README.md

 This website serves as an online portfolio to highlight my software engineering expertise, projects, and professional background.
 It includes the following key features:

 - **Frontend**: The frontend is built using TypeScript and React, providing an interactive and responsive user interface.
 Tailwind CSS is used for styling, ensuring a modern and visually appealing design.
+It uses the NextJS framework for static site generation.

 - **Infrastructure**: The website is deployed on AWS using various services:
   - Amazon S3: Static assets and content are hosted in an S3 bucket.